What Is the What: Plot summary

 Achak is separated from his family during the Second Sudanese Civil War when the Arab militia, referred to as murahaleen (which is Arabic for the deported), wipes out his Dinka village, Marial Bai.
 During the assault, he loses sight of his father and his childhood friends, Moses and William K. William K escapes.
 However, Moses is believed to be dead after the assault.
 Achak seeks shelter in his aunt's house with his mother, who is frequently identified throughout the book with a yellow dress.
 Before they are hidden, they hear the screaming of Achak's aunt, and his mother goes to investigate.
 Achak never sees her again.
 He evades detection by hiding in a bag of grain and credits God for helping him stay quiet.

 He flees on foot with a group of other young boys (the "Lost Boys"), encountering great danger and terrible hardship along the way to Pinyudo, a refugee camp in Ethiopia.
 Their inflated expectations of safety and relief are shattered by the conditions at the camp.
 After Ethiopian president Mengistu is overthrown and soldiers open fire on them, they flee to another refugee camp in Kakuma, Kenya.

 The book consists of three parts: part 1 covers Achak's experiences in Sudan before he became a refugee aged 6 in 1983, part 2 is about his years in the camp in Ethiopia, and part 3 covers his life during more than a decade in Kakuma, Kenya.
 There is a framework story of Achak living in Atlanta in 2005, where he was assaulted, robbed, and injured in his apartment.
 As he is going through that experience, he tells his story to Michael, the 10-year-old assigned to guard him by his assailants (part 1), to Julian, the reception nurse in the Emergency Room where he waits for treatment for 14 hours (part 2) and several members of the gym where he works the reception (part 3).
-The framework story allows him to tell about his experiences after arriving in the US and recent personal tragedy.
+The framework story allows him to tell about his experiences after arriving in the US and about his recent personal tragedy.
 Part 3 ends just before he departs from Kenya but does not describe his travels or the start of his American experience.
 The current story set in Atlanta also allows Achak, as the narrator, and Dave Eggers, as the novelist, to end the book on a high, inspiring note because the assault experience motivates Achak to pull himself together and reach for higher goals.